Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > [!WARNING]
 >
-> KNOWN ISSUE: Variants 2/3/M do not have the spike aligned properly, so there's a second axe head in the middle of everything
+> KNOWN ISSUE: Variants 2/3/M do not have the spike aligned properly, so there's a second axe head in the middle of these

 ### Body
 - **Rapier Blade**: Catachan "Devil's Claw" Swords, Dueling Swords  \